Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 I have no idea how much money I’ll get for the next year.
 It might slightly dwindle down lower.
 But I’m pretty certain I’ll still get money from my existing videos.
 That is passive income.
 I don’t do anything, but I still get an income.

-Now, let me ask you if you were to be trading and you’re not able to place trades for the next 30 days, the next 1 year, will you get profits?
+Now, let me ask you if you were to be trend trading for a living and you’re not able to place trades for the next 30 days, the next 1 year, will you get profits?
 Will you get money from the markets?

 No, of course not.
 Because if you don’t trade, there’s no money.

 Well, at the same time, there’s no loss as well.
 But in terms of passive income perspective, trading has nothing to do with passive income.
 Trading is an active thing that you’re doing.

 So don’t get the wrong idea that trading is passive income.